Polaris

 After execution completes, Claude will summarize what was done, list commits, flag any deviations, and suggest running /verify in a new session.

-Instead of manually running /execute and /verify per phase, use /autopilot to loop through all phases automatically:
+Instead of manually running /execute and /verify per phase, use one of these:

 Step 4: Verify